otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 import institutionRoutes from "./routes/institution.js";

 // This should be declared under app.use(cors());
-app.use(urlencoded({ extended: false })); // To parse the incoming requests with urlencoded payloads.
+app.use(express.urlencoded({ extended: false })); // To parse the incoming requests with urlencoded payloads.
 For example, form data

 // This should be declared under app.use(urlencoded({ extended: false }));
-app.use(json()); // To parse the incoming requests with JSON payloads.
+app.use(express.json()); // To parse the incoming requests with JSON payloads.
 For example, REST API requests

 // This should be declared under app.use("/", indexRoutes);
 app.use("/api/institutions", institutionRoutes);